The Best Bottles for Optimal Oral Development in Babies: A Lactation Consultant's Guide

 When selecting a bottle for your baby, it's equally important to be aware of nipples that hinder proper oral development and feeding habits:

 • Flat, Orthodontic or Straw shaped Nipples: The bottle nipples pictured above are nipples we rarely if ever recommend because they can disrupt the natural sucking pattern and may not provide the same support as sloped shape nipples.
-They can encourage a shallow latch like sucking from a straw rather than wipe mouth latch, which can cause problems for the parent when they baby latches at breast/chest, not to mention oral development.
+They can encourage a shallow latch like sucking from a straw rather than wipe mouth latch, which can cause problems for the parent when they baby latches at breast/chest.

 • Fast flow nipples: The slowest flow is usually the best for a baby that is feeding both at breast/chest and from a bottle.
 We mostly advise parents to feed with the slowest flow rate nipple.
 Occasionally we may need to use faster flow rate, but this is not standard practice.
 Fast flow rate nipples can cause your baby to gulp, increasing the risk of choking and may lead to improper feeding techniques.
 You have probably heard the term “nipple confusion”, but this is an inaccurate term, babies are smart and learn quickly.
 They develop a flow preference because it’s easier to drink from a fast flow nipple and just swallow rather than use the tongue, mouth and jaw muscles to suck from a bottle.
 Faster flow nipples can also lead to overfeeding.
 Which brings me to the very important aspect of how to hold and position a baby when feeding a bottle.